 During our three-year program, the Professional Engagement series is specifically designed to help students understand all aspects of professionalism in health care.
 In Professional Engagement I and II, students explore the concepts of professional communication, ethics, and scope of practice.
 Through research and investigation, students examine the role of government, the APTA, and other professional organizations in health care.
 Students are also exposed to issues related to health disparities that exist as a consequence of race/ethnicity, age, or socioeconomic status and learn to address methods for implementing cultural humility and improving health literacy.

-In the third year, Professional Engagement III, advances student’s knowledge of policy, legal and ethical aspects of physical therapy practice management.
-Social responsibility and advocacy for legislative change to state and federal regulations related to the provision of health care services.
-In this final course in the series, students formulate a ‘professional development plan’ for continued professional engagement in physical therapy, which includes mechanisms for seeking out collaborative partnerships, community resources, and other health care organizations.
+Professional Engagement III and IV advance student knowledge of health care policy, emphasizing legal and ethical aspects of physical therapy practice management.
+Students investigate social responsibility and advocacy for legislative change to state and federal regulations related to the provision of health care services.
+Prior to graduation, students formulate a ‘professional development plan’ for life-long learning and continued professional engagement, which includes mechanisms for seeking collaborative partnerships, community resources, and opportunities for professional service.

-IPE is also stressed in the clinical component of the curriculum.
-Students are required to interact with other health care providers during clinical experiences and write reflection papers summarizing what they learn from these encounters.
+Interprofessional education is also emphasized in the clinical education component of the curriculum.
+Students are required to interact with other health care providers during all clinical experiences.
+Students document their interprofessional collaboration in reflection papers summarizing what they learned from these encounters.

-To prepare physical therapy graduates to recognize the need for patient-centered practice and interprofessional collaboration to improve the effectiveness of healthcare and quality of life for those in need of health services.
+The goal of interprofessional education is to prepare physical therapy graduates to recognize the need for client-centered practice and interprofessional collaboration to improve the effectiveness of healthcare and quality of life for clients requiring health services.